 In the US, you can grow this perennial tree in zones 10 to 11.
 The average mature size is 12 to 20 feet in height and 8 feet in width.
 This heavy-bearing tree provides results in the first or second year of planting.

 Moreover, add this item to your snack time because the white-fleshed fruits are available all year round.
-The China White trees produce large fruits, weighing about a pound, with sweet, white pulp inside.
+The China White trees produce large fruits, weighing about a pound, with sweet pulp inside.
+As the fruit matures, the fruit emits a pleasant aroma and its skin turns from green to yellow.

 Like all guavas, you can eat this bite-size fruit fresh off the tree, semi-ripe, or processed.
 Also, China White is an excellent choice for ornamental purposes.
 The tree’s ideal height is suitable for the landscape.